jschauma/anyvpn/README.md

      DOMAIN		  The domain to use when constructing your LAST- PASS_LOGIN or ONEPASS_LOGIN ID.

-			  If unset, anyvpn will try to identify a suitable domain by looking at /etc/resolv.conf or the output of the hostname(1) command.
+			  If unset, then anyvpn will try to identify a suit- able domain by looking at /etc/resolv.conf or the output of the hostname(1) command.

+     KEYCHAIN_VPN_ENTRY	  The name of the keychain entry ("service") for your VPN login.

+			  If unset, then anyvpn will use "VPN".

      LASTPASS_LOGIN	  The full LastPass user ID.
 This may be e.g., "first.lass@company.tld", "${USER}@company.name"